12 Best Lakes in Washington

-Within a two-hour drive from Seattle, and even closer to Bellingham, Baker Lake is a popular place throughout the summer.
+Baker Lake is popular throughout the summer and is within a two-hour drive from Seattle and even closer to Bellingham.
 However, the immense size and facilities at the lake tend to keep things pretty well spread out.
 The west side of the lake is the developed side, with several campgrounds lining the shore.

 The east side of the lake is less developed.
 The 14-mile Baker Lake Trail extends along this shoreline and offers views of the natural environment.
 The entirety of the route is popular for backpackers looking to camp in solitude near the lake.
 The beginning of the trail is also popular for day hikes.

 Read More: Best Hikes in Bellingham, WA